-[139] Tylor, Early History of Mankind, p.
+^{} Tylor, Early History of Mankind, p.
 327.

-Another story, which I cite from Mr. Tylor, shows that Malays, as well as Indo-Europeans, have conceived of the clouds as swan-maidens.
-In the island of Celebes it is said that "seven heavenly nymphs came down from the sky to bathe, and they were seen by Kasimbaha, who thought first that they were white doves, but in the bath he saw that they were women.
-Then he stole one of the thin robes that gave the nymphs their power of flying, and so he caught Utahagi, the one whose robe he had stolen, and took her for his wife, and she bore him a son.
 Now she was called Utahagi from a single white hair she had, which was endowed with magic power, and this hair her husband pulled out.
 As soon as he had done it, there arose a great storm, and Utahagi went up to heaven.
 The child cried for its mother, and Kasimbaha was in great grief, and cast about how he should follow Utahagi up into the sky."
 Here we pass to the myth of Jack and the Beanstalk.
 "A rat gnawed the thorns off the rattans, and Kasimbaha clambered up by them with his son upon his back, till he came to heaven.
-There a little bird showed him the house of Utahagi, and after various adventures he took up his abode among the gods."[140]
+There a little bird showed him the house of Utahagi, and after various adventures he took up his abode among the gods."